praclet/ctf_osint/challenges/level04/the_face_of_ewil/the_face_of_ewil.md

 ## Message

 Upon meeting the barman of the black dog pub, you are told that wandre is indeed currently in the bar.
-Too bad he took refuge in the back store, a padlock on the door is preneting us from arresting him.
+Too bad he took refuge in the back store, a padlock on the door is preventing us from arresting him.
 As usual, he left something behind, a usb stick containing a weird file, can you work with this?

 To solve this challenge, submit the flag you will find along the challenge.

 ## Solution

- Mount the file this is an usb key. (sudo mount -t auto -o loop file.bin /media/usb_mount_point) Read the message.
+ Mount the file as an usb key. (sudo mount -t auto -o loop file.bin /media/usb_mount_point) Read the message.

 Catch me if you can (well you can't) => APT{9fbf261b62c1d7c00db73afb81dd97fdf20b3442e36e338cb9359b856a03bdc8} => 9